 Here are some normal things that happen to most children between 9-11 years old.

-Look for these developmental changes*
+Look for these developmental changes between the ages of 9 and 11

 - Forms stronger friendships.
 Friends become more important.